Ulnar Wrist Pain

 Anatomy

-The wrist, or carpus, is composed of eight bones working together as one unit, plus the ends of the two forearm bones - the radius and the ulna.
-Wrist motion occurs in four directions: up (dorsal), down (palmer), or side-to-side (radial and ulnar).
+The wrist, or carpus, is a complex joint composed of eight small bones that function together with the ends of the two forearm bones—the radius and the ulna.
+Wrist motion occurs in four primary directions: upward (dorsal), downward (palmar), and side-to-side (radial and ulnar).
+These movements are essential for grip strength, dexterity, and everyday hand function.

 Differential Diagnoses & Causes